MMLabCodes/polymersimulator/docs/sw_build_systems_tutorial.rst

 A similar method is used for generating amber parameters of a polymer to that of a single molecule.
 There is an extra argument here though, you will of course need to pass the name of your polymer (i.e. **3HB_10_polymer**) but you will also need to pass the name of the base trimer too (i.e. **3HB_trimer**) and this is needed to call the original parameters for the atoms in the polymer.
 The code to generate these amber parameters is below.
+The number (**which must be a float**) is the the distance assigned for the periodic box from the centre.

 .. code-block:: python

-   system_name = builder.gen_amber_params_sing_poly("3HB_trimer", "3HB_10_polymer")
+   system_name = builder.gen_amber_params_sing_poly("3HB_trimer", "3HB_10_polymer", 20.0)
    print(system_name)

 For running a simulation if is useful to return the topology and coordinates.